Connector Annotation Position in Blazor Diagram

 NOTE

-By default, the SegmentAngle will be disabled.
+By default, the SegmentAngle property is false.

 The HorizontalAlignment, VerticalAlignment and Margin properties were explained in the NodeAnnotation.